mehtashreyans3602/Snake-Game/README.md

 To Play the Game,
 1. Simply Download the Repository
-2. Locate the Game Folder in the Command Prompt and Type the Following to Open it in Visual Studio Code:
+2. Right Click on the Folder and Search for Open with Code Option and Click It <br/>OR <br/>Locate the Game Folder in the Command Prompt and Type the Following to Open it in Visual Studio Code:
 ```bash
   code .
 ```
-Or Right Click on the Folder and Search for Open with Code Option and Click It.

 3. Open Live Server Or Add Live Server
 4. Play!